Willy's Wonderland (2021) - What Did I Just Watch?

 What Is It?

 Willy’s Wonderland was once a family and kids restaurant and indoor playground, similar to something like Chuck-E-Cheese.
 It seemed like one that lacked much to do, as there was just a small ball pit and an arcade in the back, separated from everything else.
 However, it still had the mechanical animal band to play annoying songs for birthday parties and the like.
 At some point, something terrible happened and the place had to be shut down.
-Since then, it’s become something of a haunted house in the small, secluded forest town somewhere in America.
+Since then, it’s become something of a haunted house in a small, secluded forest town somewhere in America.

-One day, a stranger (Nicolas Cage) is driving through when his tires are blown out by a tire trap that had just been left out on the road by someone.
-With a tow-truck and its talkative driver conveniently close by, the stranger is able to get his tires replaced but has to work off the price since he doesn’t have any money on him.
+One day, a stranger (Nicolas Cage) is driving through when his tires are blown out by a tire trap that has just been left out on the road by someone.
+With a tow truck and its talkative driver conveniently close by, the stranger is able to get his tires replaced but has to work off the price since he doesn’t have any money on him.
 So, he’s brought to the titular haunted house to clean up the place for the grand re-opening at the behest of the local mayor as a way of paying for the new tires.
 After being left alone to do some cleaning, it takes very little time for things to start moving on their own and for the animatronics to begin stalking the new janitor.
 While the janitor has to deal with possessed robot animals by himself, a team of teenagers led by Liv (Emily Tosta) are trying to find a way to burn the building down.

 WillysWonder06.png